-Faheem Ahmad President & CEO, VIS Credit Rating Company Limited Founder, VIS Group Chairman, Association of Credit Rating Agencies in Asia credit ratings, Islamic and conventional financial risk assessment modeling, industrial management and construction engineering.
+Faheem Ahmad President & CEO, VIS Credit Rating Company Limited Founder, VIS Group Chairman, Vice-Chairman, Association of Credit Rating Agencies in Asia

+Mr. Ahmad possesses 30+ years experience in financial risk assessment with focus on Islamic finance, venture capital and general management.
+He has top level management experience at international level in the fields of credit ratings, Islamic and conventional financial risk assessment modeling, industrial management and construction engineering.
 Mr. Ahmad is an active participant at international forums on Credit Ratings.
 He obtained his B.S in Civil Engineering from NED University of Engineering and Technology, Karachi.
 He also has Masters Degrees in Engineering and Business Administration from USA.